Managing a Kubernetes cluster

 Prerequisites

-, the Kubernetes command line tool, on your local computer.
+, the Kubernetes command line tool.

 To install kubectl